Three ways TMNZ’s tax finance solution has supported NZ business success

 What if your profitability projections trend down over the year, meaning you’re likely to overpay?

 For taxpayers with a 30 June year-end, the first instalment of provisional tax is due on 28 November.
-Every business and sole trader should ask themselves the questions above, especially if their work is seasonal or cyclical in nature.
+Every business and sole trader should ask themselves these questions, especially if their work is seasonal or cyclical in nature.

 Businesses should also think about the accessibility of their funds if their income is difficult to predict or fluctuates due to factors such as commodity prices, adverse weather events, or the exchange rate.